prathamesh66/HooBank/README.md

 # Bank Modern App

 A modern banking application clone that provides users with a seamless interface for banking operations.
-The app allows users to navigate through various banking features and services, simulating a real banking experience.
+The app allows users to navigate through various banking features and services, simulating a real banking experience..

 ## Demo